The Great Mecca Feast

-The Great Mecca Feast (Dutch: Het Groote Mekka-Feest) is a 1928 documentary film by George Krugers.
-Divided into four acts, it opens with a group of Muslim men from the Dutch East Indies who undertake the hajj pilgrimage, then showcases elements of everyday life and worship in the Hejaz - including the hajj pilgrimage itself.
+The Great Mecca Feast (Het Groote Mekka-Feest) is a 1928 silent documentary film by George Krugers.
+Divided into four acts, it opens with a group of Muslim men from the Dutch East Indies (modern-day Indonesia) beginning the Hajj pilgrimage, then showcases elements of everyday life and worship in the Hejaz region of the Arabian Peninsula – including the Hajj itself.
 As Mecca had long been closed to non-Muslims, Krugers passed as a Muslim and recorded film and still-photographic documentation of the pilgrimage.
-In this, he was supported by people in both the East Indies and the Hejaz.
+In this endeavour, he was supported by people in both the Dutch East Indies and the Hejaz.

-Krugers hoped that the film would be screened at the Paris Colonial Exposition, and although it was well-received upon being premiered to Dutch audiences on 9 November 1928, subsequent showings were rare.
-The film, described as the first documentary about the hajj pilgrimage, is the only one of Krugers' works known to have survived.
-It has been analyzed within the context of colonial networks and control over the hajj process, as well as a primary document providing insight into the experiences of contemporary pilgrims.
+Krugers intended for The Great Mecca Feast to be screened at the Paris Colonial Exposition.
+Although it was well-received upon its Dutch première on 9 November 1928, subsequent showings were rare and the film faded into obscurity.
+Described as the first documentary about the Hajj, the film is the only one of Krugers's works known to have survived.
+The Great Mecca Feast began receiving scholarly interest in the 2010s.
+Since then, it has been analysed within the context of colonial networks and control over the Hajj process, as well as a primary document providing insight into the experiences of contemporary pilgrims.

 Synopsis

-A group of rural men in the Dutch East Indies buy tickets for their hajj pilgrimage.
-They travel from Tanjung Priok to the Hejaz aboard the SS Madioen, stopping in Palembang to take on more passengers and Sabang for medical examinations.
+The Great Mecca Feast consists of four acts: the journey from the Dutch East Indies (modern-day Indonesia), everyday life in Jeddah, the Hajj activities, and the return to the Dutch East Indies.
+It opens with a group of rural men in the Dutch East Indies who are buying tickets for their Hajj pilgrimage.
+They travel from Tanjung Priok to the Hejaz region of the Arabian Peninsula aboard the SS Madioen, stopping in Palembang to take on more passengers and in Sabang for medical examinations.
 After embarking more passengers at Perim Island, they reach Jeddah and disembark.

-In the "harbour of Mecca", various elements of everyday life are seen, including the architecture, the day labourers, and the livestock.
-Also seen are pilgrims of all walks of life.
+In Jeddah, the "harbour of Mecca", various elements of everyday life are seen, including the architecture, day labourers, and livestock.
+Also seen are pilgrims of various ethnicities, occupations, and socio-economic statuses.
 These pilgrims depart for Mecca, some on camelback and others on foot.
 They arrive in the city, and landmarks such as the Kaaba and the Zamzam Well are shown.
 As pilgrims line the road, King Ibn Saud arrives.
+The pilgrims do their Friday prayers, then circumambulate the Kaaba before running between the Safa and Marwa hills.

-The pilgrims do their Friday prayers, then circumambulate the Kaaba before performing the sa'i.
-Animals are ritually slaughtered, and journeys to Arafat, Medina, and Mina are planned.
-The pilgrims conduct their sunset and evening prayers in Muzdalifah.
+Animals are ritually slaughtered, and journeys to Arafat, Medina, and Mina are undertaken.
+Upon arriving at Muzdalifah, the pilgrims conduct their sunset and evening prayers.
 They then begin the ritual Stoning of the Devil in Mina, the city of tents.
 After the return to Mecca on the fifth day, the pilgrimage is complete.
-The pilgrims return to Jeddah and board a Royal Rotterdam Lloyd ship for the trip back to the Indies, and are seen off by Daniël van der Meulen, the Dutch consul to Jeddah.
+The pilgrims return to Jeddah and board a Royal Rotterdam Lloyd ship for the trip back to the Indies, and are seen off by Daniel van der Meulen, the Dutch consul to Jeddah.